Nickel vs. Brass Casings for Carry Ammo and Reloading

 More Expensive

-Depending on the quality of the electroplating process, it is possible for some of the nickel to flake off and end up in your chamber or reloading dies.
+It is possible for nickel to flake off and end up in your chamber or reloading dies.
 If this occurs, the flakes can scratch future cases.

-To combat this, extra care needs to be taken when inspecting your cases before reloading.
+To prevent this, exercise extra care while inspecting your nickel-plated brass cases prior to handloading them.
 If any nickel cases appear suspect, it is advisable to discard them.

 Can You Reload Nickel Cases?